sebbekarlsson/DOMEventListener/README.md

 # DOMEventListener
 > Subscripe on DOM elements, trigger methods when they change

+> `DOMEventListener` can operate without database or whatever database you want.

 ## Usage
 > Example: _Subscribing on the stackoverflow feed_: